-- First responders are highly trained, will be armed, and will be in duty uniform. - The first officers to arrive will not stop to aid the injured; rescue teams and emergency medical personnel will follow into secured areas to provide aid. - Immediately raise hand and spread fingers (again, keep your hands visible at all times).
+- First responders will be armed and in duty uniform.
+They may have Kevlar\ helmets and other equipment, such as pepper spray or tear gas. - The first officers to arrive will not stop to aid the injured; rescue teams and emergency medical personnel will follow into secured areas to provide aid. - Immediately raise hand and spread fingers (again keep your hands visible at all times).